Sponsored by the Order of the Founders of North America

 - Grammar and spelling (20%)

-In the event of a tie, the biography page and GPA will be judged to break the tie.
+In the event of a tie, the biography page will be judged to break the tie.

 Participants in this contest agree that the interpretation of rules and decisions of the Order of the Founders of North America and its judges must govern without reservation, and that the decision of the judges is final.

-All submissions must be in the hands of the Scholarship Contest Chairman by June 1st.
+All submissions must be in the hands of the Essay Contest Chairman by June 1st.
 E-mail submissions must be received by the chairman by the deadline.

-The Scholarship Contest Chairman will notify the winner by early July, and with send an acknowledgement of participation for the other contestants.
+The Essay Contest Chairman will notify the winner by early July, and will send an acknowledgement of participation for the other contestants.
 The winning essay will be published in the Order of the Founders of North America newsletter.

-1. the winner of the scholarship contest will receive $550
+The winner of the essay contest will receive $1,000.

 The winning essay will be submitted for publication in the Order of the Founders of North America newsletter.
 Participants in this contest agree that their essay may be published in the Order of the Founders of North America newsletter, and on the Order of the Founders of North America website.